-2. Press base to the side and remove bulb from reflector.
+2. Press base to the side and remove from reflector.

 - 3. Detach plug connector from bulb.

-- Insert new bulb in reflector so that the locating tab of the bulb holder aligns with the reflector recess.
+- 4. Insert new bulb in reflector so that the locating tab of the bulb holder aligns with the reflector recess.
+Attach the bulb holder so that the locating tab points upwards.

 - 5. Engage bulb.

 - 6. Attach connector to bulb.

 - 7. Put on protective cover and engage wire clip.